About Raymond

 • Represented a financial services company in proceedings before the US Consumer Financial Protection Bureau and related litigation*

-• Successfully briefed and argued appeals on behalf of civil rights plaintiffs before the US Court of Appeals for the Second Circuit and the Fifth Circuit*
+• Successfully briefed and argued appeals on behalf of civil rights plaintiffs before the US Court of Appeals for the Second Circuit and Fifth Circuit*

 • Represented Black women law scholars as amici curiae in defending the constitutionality of race-conscious admissions programs adopted by Harvard University and the University of North Carolina*